Kanchenjunga Circuit Trek

 "Join our team of expert native guides and porters on one of the most challenging and adventurous journeys in the north-eastern Himalayas of Nepal, the Kanchenjunga circuit.
 Spend 18 days exploring the offbeat trekking routes and enjoying breathtaking mountain views on this trek."

-The Kanchenjunga circuit trek is also known as the Kanchenjunga trek, Kanchenjunga base camp trek or Kanchnjunga trekking, as it takes you to the south and north base camps of Mount Kanchenjunga.
+The Kanchenjunga Circuit Trek is also known as the Kanchenjunga Trek, Kanchenjunga Base Camp Trek, or Kanchenjunga Trekking, as it takes you to the south and north base camps of Mount Kanchenjunga.
 Opened in 1988, the Kanchenjunga Circuit is one of Nepal's most challenging and least-visited trekking routes.
 The inaccessibility of the trail from Kathmandu and the poor tourist infrastructure keep the crowd away from this mystical part of the Himalayas.

 And thanks to that, the natural beauty of this region and its cultural heritage remain intact.
 Moreover, the government of Nepal has made Kanchenjunga a restricted region, so trekking here also requires an expensive special permit.
-The trekking route is quite demanding, and the overall high expense keeps the Kanchenjunga circuit trail unbothered by the crowd of travelers.
+The trekking route is quite demanding, and the overall high expense keeps the Kanchenjunga circuit trail free of crowds.

 We only recommend Kanchenjunga circuit trekking to individuals who have previously done other trekking in Nepal or at least have strong fitness and will.
 This trek is not for beginner trekkers.
 Also, you cannot do the Kanchenjunga circuit trek solo.
 As per the regulations, you have to do this trek with a local travel company like us and in a group of a minimum of two trekkers (not including guides and porters).

-The price of the Kanchenjunga Trekking varies depending on various factors like the number of people in the group, level of accommodation, type of transportation, duration of the trek, and services included.
-It depends on your requirements and preferences.
-Typically, it varies between USD 1450 and USD 2400.
-However, it might increase if you prefer more luxurious options, such as private transportation instead of sharing, a higher level of accommodation, an add-on program, and a longer trek than the above itinerary.
-Kidly, get in touch with us for the best price and trustworthy services that meet your needs and preferences.
+The Kanchenjunga circuit trek cost, or Kanchenjunga trek cost, varies depending on various factors such as group size (number of people in the group), itinerary, level of accommodation, type of transportation, duration of the trek, and service inclusions and exclusions.
+Typically, it varies between USD 1450 and USD 2400, as provided in our price section.
+This is just an estimate of the cost, and it also depends on your requirements and preferences.
+It may increase if you prefer more luxurious options than this itinerary, such as private transportation instead of sharing, a higher level of accommodation, any add-on program, and a longer trek.
+However, we may customize it according to your requirements.
+Please get in touch with us by email, social media, or phone provided in our contact information for the best Kanchenjunga circuit trek price and trustworthy services that meet all your needs and preferences.

 Kanchenjunga trek difficulty, altitude sickness, and acclimatization